Free roofing estimate template

 - How long the estimate is good for.

-It’s a good idea to go over every estimate item with potential customers to confirm they understand exactly what’s being done and any conditions on that work.
+And drawing from our experience, it’s a good idea to go over every estimate item with potential customers to confirm they understand exactly what’s being done and any conditions on that work.

 If you bid on commercial roofing projects, the general contract owner may require specific information not mentioned here.
 Generally speaking, a list of what to include in your roofing bid is provided during the bidding process.